Skip to main content

 The _ property is Not queryable but used only in the index definition syntax.

-• To get all documents with some 'Size' use:
+To get all documents with a specific Size use:

 IList<Product> matchingDocuments = session